 Raleigh is a rapidly growing city.
 It’s an exciting time to live here.
 But with that growth comes challenges, like infrastructure and transportation needs.
 I will advocate for responsible development that is mindful of these needs

 Public transportation should be safe and accessible to all, especially to those who rely on it most.
 Many bus stops in our city lack shelters or lighting, especially in areas that are most dependent upon public transit for connectivity.
 This is an issue we must address immediately.
-Bus shelters should also provide an opportunity for public art, which would pay respect to the history and culture of neighborhoods.
 We must also build more bike lanes, and begin building protected bike lanes, especially downtown, so that our citizens have more safe, diverse transportation options.

 I will also work for solutions to protect and increase affordable housing, so that as Raleigh continues to grow, we ensure there remains space and opportunity for all our citizens.
 We must focus on building density and height downtown and along our transit corridors.
 Allowing accessory dwelling units (ADUs) would immediately address some of or affordable housing needs.
 We should also allow duplex, triplexes, and fourplexes; these types of structures make housing more affordable while also reducing carbon emissions.